 Settling for less than what it’s all worth and what you rightly and legally deserve will torment you, especially for those of you whose injuries are complex and which may manifest other problems later in life.
 But you can’t go back to the insurance company later, once the settlement is done, it’s done.

-If you have been involved in a car accident caused by someone else’s careless, negligent or reckless conduct and are seeking assistance, contact a Montgomery car accident attorney at The Vance Law Firm.
+If you have been involved in a car accident caused by someone else’s careless, negligent or reckless conduct and are seeking assistance, contact an Alabama car accident attorney at The Vance Law Firm.
 We’re experienced.
 We’re aggressive.
 We’re resourceful.
-We let the tiger out of the cage when it’s time for a car accident lawyer to fight for our clients’ rights.